 - You’re one recession, reorg or disgruntled boss away from being let go.
 Despite the team building getaways and company parties, I never believed, nor had reason to believe, that I was more than just a number or cog in the wheel working for a group of nameless, faceless, and unreachable powers.
 Irrespective of how great and valuable you think you are to a company, nobody is safe from being handed a pink slip with or without sufficient reason (companies usually concoct a least one reason to protect themselves from lawsuits).

 - The root of wealth inequality permeates the nine to five employer-employee construct.
 The wealth gap between C-Suite executives and their employees has reached historical highs.
 This is due in part to income stagnation through inflation rate raises, otherwise known as sucker rate raises, that keep the 99% in an illusionary state of moving forward.
-For example, if prices have increased by 2% over the past year and you receive a 2% raise, your raise has only kept pace with inflation and a big picture mindset would suggest you’ve fallen behind.
-Also, C-Suite executives have the propensity to award themselves (or get awarded by their BOD) more shares than their results justify e.g. Jeff Immelt of GE and Marissa Mayer of Yahoo, which widens wealth inequality.
+For example, if prices have increased by 2% over the past year and you receive a 2% raise, your raise has only kept pace with inflation.
+A big picture mindset would suggest you’ve fallen behind.
+Also, C-Suite executives tend to reward themselves (or get rewarded by their BOD) more shares than their results justify, e.g., Jeff Immelt of GE and Marissa Mayer of Yahoo, which widens wealth inequality.

 Would I ever work for or with others again in a full on company setting?
-Probably not, but you never know when an amazing opportunity may surface to further my career and lifestyle prospects.
-If that day ever comes, I’ll be more aware of what the experience entails.
-That said, the majority of employees won’t come close to fulfilling their full potential by working for someone else.
-That’s a major drawback to employment which keeps me motivated to stay self-employed.
+Probably not, but you never know when an amazing opportunity will surface to further my career and lifestyle prospects.
+If that day ever comes, I’ll be more aware of what the experience entails, for instance, the queen bee, worker bee model rewards the vital few and punishes the trivial many.
+Thus, the majority of employees won’t come close to fulfilling their full potential by working for someone else.
+That’s a major drawback regarding employment which keeps me motivated to stay self-employed.

 A New Hope